 Many communities are already facing problems such as loss of important freshwater resources and agricultural lands due to ocean inundation in the Pacific Islands, the decimation of an important food source, potentially related to climate change in Alaska, and vulnerability to extreme weather events in the South Central U.S.

 Direct input from and engagement with tribal and indigenous communities is crucial for the NCCWSC and CSCs to provide the appropriate science needed by these communities.
 Input is also important so that, when appropriate and acceptable, researchers can understand and consider Traditional Knowledge.
-Input is, in part, gathered through participation from these communities in the regional CSC Stakeholder Advisory Committees and our national advisory committee.
+Input is, in part, gathered through participation from these communities in the regional CSC Stakeholder Advisory Committees.

 CSCs have also engaged with native communities through efforts such as inter-tribal workshops and climate related training classes in the South Central U.S., education and networking meetings in the Northeast, and interviews with tribal elders in the Northwest.